ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/explore_mesh.rst

 When extracting the properties you get a |PropertyField| with that information.
 Their data is mapped to the entity they are defined at.

+Here, we extract the element types for the mesh elements.

 The element type is given as a number.
-Check the |element_types| to find the corresponding element name.
+See the |element_types| to find the corresponding element name.

 .. tab-set::